BurnOutTrader/fund-forge/README.md

 - 05/11/2024: My next task is live data and trading for Oanda.
 Then I will focus on making backtests more accurate and finishing backtest related functionality for all brokers/vendors, then I will focus on any live trading bugs, finnally i will add the bitget api, then some fundamental data provider apis, and finally add an equities/etf/options brokerage.
 - 05/11/2024: Since Oanda Uses quote data, but there is no historical quote data, live warm up does not work with Oanda.
 Indicators and DataSubscriptions can still have instant history, if you subscribe after the strategy is warmed up.
 Use the Warm-up complete strategy event for this, OR you can subscribe directly to the resolution if you know you have historical data for the subscription.
 - 05/11/2024: Fixed divide by 0 bug in backtesting engine, from using order quantity filled instead of quantity open in backtest matching engine.
+- 05/11/2024: Data download function are now working perfectly, as far as I can tell.

+Please report any issues, some bugs I don't notice after I change code because there are so many possible states to test, backtesting, live trading, live paper * 2 brokerages.

 ### Initial Setup
 1. Install [rust](https://www.rust-lang.org/tools/install).